Schossi/ActionAdventureWeb/_pages/manual/content/attribute.md

 Lastly __SoulsFlask__ defines how many flasks are restored to the player when they sit at a bonfire.
 There is no way to change it currently but it has been added so increasing it with a pickup or some other action can be implemented later.

 The stats __SoulsPhysicalDefense__ and __SoulsPoiseMaximum__ are not influenced by any attribute, they just have some base value and are only increased by modifiers like armor.

+## Hero

+AdventureHero only defines a single Attribute called __HeroHearts__.
+It is used in the __HeroHeartsMaximum__ stat to define the maximum health in the AttributePool of the player character.
+The Attribute starts at 3 and gets raised by collecting __HeroHeartEssence__.